H0R5E/data-only-greater/_drafts/dto_dev_management.md

-# DTOcean Public Development Management
+# DTOcean: Development Management

 ## Github Repository Structures

-In the interest of external engagement and maintaining a fairly simple management structure for handling updated through pull requests, a process similar to many mature python packages that are developed through Github, such as [IPython][6] or Pandas, will be used.
+In the interest of external engagement and maintaining a fairly simple management structure for handling updates through pull requests, a process similar to many mature python packages that are developed through Github, such as [IPython][6] or Pandas, will be used.